Tethered spinal cord in children

 This condition is closely associated with spina bifida, a birth defect in which the spinal cord does not close properly during fetal development.

-What are the signs and symptoms of Pediatric Tethered Spinal Cord?
+What are the signs and symptoms of a tethered spinal cord in children?

 • Back pain, which worsens with activity and improves with rest